gilnam74/vex-sneppet/VEX-Quick-start.md

 Search for "create point Houdini vex" and you will definitely find out that `addpoint()` will allow us to solve the task.
 Search for "addpoint vex" to read [Houdini documentation](http://www.sidefx.com/docs/houdini/vex/functions/addpoint.html) on `addpoint()` command.

-Always start from reading the documentation for the command you wish to use.
-Even if explanation there would not have any sense for you.
+Always start from reading the documentation for the command you wish to use, even if explanation there would not have any sense for you.
 This could happen at the beginning, but you will get more and more benefits from docs later, just do it to build an experience.

+One of possible usage of this command is: `int  addpoint(int geohandle, vector pos)`